dannystey/dev-fe-onboarding/src/fundamentals-1.md

 - What is CSS box-model?
 - What is CSS flex-box?
 When do you use it?

-> Could be a google form with all questions on it?
+?> *SUGGESTION* Could be a google form with all questions on it?

 <br/>